cloudfoundry/diego-release/CONTRIBUTING.md

 If you do not wish to use direnv, you can simply `source` the `.envrc` file in the root of the release repo.
 You may manually need to update your `$GOPATH` and `$PATH` variables as you switch in and out of the directory.

+Check out and install `pre-commit` and `pre-push` git hooks, by running `./scripts/install-git-hooks`.
+This will ensure to catch common drifts for packaging spec and package imports.

 To be able to run unit tests, you'll also need to install the following binaries:

     # Install ginkgo